-On December 15, 2011, the REIT granted 1,394,700 options to purchase Units pursuant to the Unit Option Plan at an exercise price of \$21.80.
-No other options to purchase Units were granted by the REIT in the 12 months preceding this offering.
+On December 15, 2011, the REIT granted 1,394,700 options to purchase Units pursuant to the Equity Incentive Plan (previously known as the Unit Option Plan) at an exercise price of \$21.80.
+No other options to purchase Units were granted by the REIT in the 12 months preceding the date of the date of this Prospectus.